-A portion of the Community Development Block Grant (CDBG) Program entitlement from the Federal Department of Housing and Urban Development (HUD) will be set aside annually for the purpose of providing funding assistance to community organizations meeting HUD requirements.
-Specific appropriations for assistance to such organizations will be subject to the review and approval of the City Council and will not exceed fifteen percent.
+A portion of the Community Development Block Grant (CDBG) Program entitlement from the Federal Department of Housing and Urban Development (HUD) will be set aside annually for the purpose of providing funding assistance to community organizations and any other City Council approved priority meeting HUD requirements.
+Specific appropriations for assistance to such organizations will be subject to the review and approval of the City Council and will not exceed fifteen percent of the total entitlement.